Award Amount up to $100,000 (Spring Cycle Only)

 Up to four awards available

 Campus Cores serve researchers across UCSF by providing essential access to state-of-the-art scientific instruments, services, and advice on experimental design and data analysis.
 UCSF’s Research Resource Program (RRP) is sponsoring Core Operational Improvement Awards (COIA) designed to support cores in the goal of improving the efficiency of their operations.
 Funding for these awards is provided by the EVCP’s fund for Core Improvement.
-Applications that propose cross-department collaboration and/or merger of existing core facilities are strongly encouraged.
+Applications that propose cross-department collaboration and/or merger of existing core facilities will be required for this round.

 Up to four grants will be awarded, to a maximum of $100K each.
 Awards may be used to pay for personnel, software, minor renovation or moving costs, equipment, and related expenses that can be demonstrated to improve efficiency and/or reduce costs.
 Allowable equipment purchases: Any equipment purchase considered under this award must be directly related to the improvement of core operations, and the proposal shall describe how the purchase accomplishes that goal.
 Allowable equipment can include support instruments greater than $5,000 in cost that do not generate data directly but aid in workflows, such as robotics or automated sample preparation instruments.
 Equipment greater than $5,000 in cost that generate data directly is not supported under this award as there are other mechanisms for funding, such as Institutional Matching Instrumentation Awards.

 The grants are available to existing certified Campus Cores as well as cores or facilities that plan to become Campus Cores with the help of the award.
+Applications must have at least 2 core facilities participating and how the improvement would benefit their operations.
 Proposals may be submitted by directors, technical directors, managers, or supervisors of cores, and may cover more than one core.
 PI1 must be a Core Director, Core Manager or Core Technical Director and either: holds a faculty appointment in any series (Ladder Rank, In Residence, Clinical X, Health Science Clinical, Adjunct) or a non-faculty academic appointment (Professional Research Series, Specialist, Academic Coordinator) or be a Lab Research Supervisor 1 or 2 in the Research and Laboratory Career Tracks Family.
 PI2, if relevant, should be a UCSF Faculty in any Series (Ladder Rank, In Residence, Clinical X, Health Science Clinical, Adjunct) in all ranks (Instructor, Assistant, Associate, and Full Professor) including Appointees to the Professional Research Series and Librarian Series.
 If PI1 is not eligible to be the PI on the intended extramural application, PI2 must be eligible to serve in this role.

 Step 1) Complete the RAP electronic application